TheChymera/repositorg/README.md

 #Organamer

-Organamer is a script suite made to help you automatically organize (and rename) large collections of files for storage (e.g. pictures).
+Organamer is Python module that lets you automatically organize (and rename) large collections of files for storage (e.g. pictures).

 ##Installation